Mrso736/Seduction/README.md

 A guide on Charisma written by me

-This guide contains most current knowledge of the subject.
+This guide contains most of my current knowledge on the subject.
 While it is not yet complete in its current form (from a text structure point of view), i intent to keep updating it if i gain new knowledge.